Little Willie: Little Willie and Big Willie

 Number 1 Lincoln Machine was rebuilt with an extended (90 centimetres longer) track up to 6 December 1915, but merely to test the new tracks in Burton Park, near Lincoln; the second prototype was seen as much more promising.
 The first was renamed Little Willie, the scabrous name then commonly used by the British yellow press to mock the German Imperial Crown Prince Wilhelm; Mother was for a time known as Big Willie, after his father Emperor Wilhelm II of Germany.
 That same year the cartoonist William Kerridge Haselden had made a popular comic anti-German propaganda movie: The Adventures of Big and Little Willie.
 Although Little Willie was demonstrated alongside Mother in January 1916, it was by then peripheral to the development of British tanks.

+In June 1916 the tank was transferred to the tank training area near Elveden.
+After a period at the training area it sent back to its original manufactures who may have used it for tests relating to the development of the whippet tank.
+By 1925 it was at Bovington.

 Though it never saw combat, Little Willie was a major step forward in military technology, being the first tank prototype to be finished.
 During the remainder of World War I, some tank crews continued to informally refer to their vehicles as "Willies" or "buses".
 In 1922 the Royal Tank Regiment adopted a folk song called My Boy Willie as its regimental march.

 Today

-Little Willie was preserved for posterity after the war, having been saved from being scrapped in 1940, and is today displayed at The Tank Museum at Bovington.
+Little Willie was preserved for posterity after the war, having been saved from being scrapped in 1940.
+During the Second World War it may have been positioned to act as a pill box to defend the camp at Bovington.
+It is today displayed at The Tank Museum at Bovington.
 It is essentially an empty hull, without an engine, but still with some internal fittings.
 The rear steering wheels are not fitted and there is damage to the hull plating around the right–hand vision slit, possibly caused by an attempt at some point to tow the vehicle by passing a cable through the slit.
 This would have torn the tank's comparatively thin steel plating.